What is a Typical Benzo Withdrawal Timeline?

 How Long Does the Benzo Withdrawal Timeline Last?

 Many things can affect the benzo withdrawal timeline.
-Factors include length of usage time and the brand of benzo used.
-Things like your weight, metabolism, and overall health can also affect benzo withdrawal.
+Factors include length of usage time and the brand of benzo used.[4]
 Xanax, Dormont, and Halcion tend to leave the system quicker, so withdrawal may start within eight hours of not using them.
 Meanwhile, withdrawal may take up to 48 hours to start if you take Valium, Klonopin, or Librium.
 Generally, the first signs that a person is in withdrawal are anxiety and insomnia.

 The next stage of the benzo withdrawal timeline occurs between days one to four after your last dosage.
 This period is when withdrawal symptoms typically peak.
 Over the next two weeks, withdrawal symptoms will gradually fade.
 However, it may take up to four weeks for the initial symptoms to disappear if you take long-acting benzos.
-In the next few months after initial withdrawal, some people experience post-acute withdrawal symptoms (PAWS).
-PAWS is a random bout of withdrawal symptoms, like anxiety, insomnia, and depression that come and go.
+In the next several months after initial withdrawal, some people experience post-acute withdrawal symptoms (PAWS) lasting up to or over 12 months.[5]
+PAWS is withdrawal symptoms lasting beyond the expected duration of withdrawal for a substance.[6]
 It may take months for PAWS to go away entirely, so you may experience it even after leaving your drug addiction treatment center.

 Is There Any Way to Shorten the Benzo Withdrawal Timeline?